superstrong/google-workspace-mcp/README.md

 ## Prerequisites

+> **Important:**
+> Before starting the MCP server, you must create the config directory (e.g., `~/.mcp/google-workspace-mcp`) yourself, and ensure it is owned by your user account.
+> If this directory is missing or owned by root, the server will not be able to create or update configuration files and will fail to start.

 Before using this MCP server, you must set up your own Google Cloud Project with access to Google Workspace APIs:

 1. Create a new project in [Google Cloud Console](https://console.cloud.google.com)